ICRAR/daliuge/docs/running.rst

 .. _running:

-Startup and Shutdown Guide
+Running DALiuGE
 ==========================
-The translator and the engine are separate services and can be installed and run independently.
+As discussed in :ref:`the previous section<installation>`, the translator and the engine are separate services and can be installed and run independently.

 Depending on how you are intending to run the system startup and shutdown is slightly different.
+The following options for start up and shutdown are given in alignment with the installation options:

+* Docker
+* PyPI
+* Source

 For the impatient: Single node |daliuge|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^